-You may have to test the waters with a rate, and see what the reaction is, based on all of the above.
-You can purchase AALNC's 2011 Salary Survey Report or see if you can get in touch with other LNC's in your area to ask them what their rates are.
+You may have to test the waters with a rate and see what the reaction is, based on all of the above.
+See if you can get in touch with other LNC's in your area to ask them what their rates are.

 Does AALNC have a mentorship program?

 AALNC does not currently have an established mentorship program.
-If you have specific questions on being an LNC, feel free to contact the Director at Large for your state, listed below:
+If you have specific questions on being an LNC, feel free to contact the Director at Large for your state, listed on this page.